sourcegraph/sourcegraph-public-snapshot/README.codemod-ui.md

 Why have both annotations/diagnostics *and* decorations?
 They serve different purposes.
 Annotations/diagnostics are for things that are permanent/long-lived, derived from the code itself and not per-user state, are viewed in aggregate/summary or in a list, and are semantically meaningful to other consumers.
 Decorations are purely visual and for interactive consumption by a user.

 Make diagnostics into a provider

+DiagnosticQuery

+Pipelines, rules, statuses, workflows, policies?
+They are a diagnostic query (or null) -> action?
+In general, they are event -> action.

+For ESLint:

+- TS/JS code that is not checked by ESLint -> set of diagnostics to show where, then null action (or fail build, notify $USER, submit PR to add ESLint)
+- New ESLint rules -> action to notify someone

+For updating a dep:

+- New version published -> open or modify existing changeset

+Changeset:

+- Base branch changed -> rerun actions against base branch

+Default rules in Check for ESLint:

+- Any TS/JS code that ESLint is not running on -> notify all, fail check
+- Any rule failures -> notify all, propose fix

+A notification is versioned but has a persistent identifier (eg "this is the persistent notification about the rule that TS/JS code without ESLint should trigger a notification") and can pertain to any number of repositories.

+Default rules for package.json standardization:

+- Publisher is sourcegraph (diagnostic + code action)
+- License is MIT (diagnostic + code action)

+A check shows the diagnostic groups (with related rules, if any) plus the 1-time and automated actions that can be taken on them.